Shruti-Mahato/PythonProject/README.md

 	Prompt for emp_id
 	Remove the record from hr file through function already created Day1
 ```
-> Optional
+> Optional <br>
       >	Update the above programs to generate the emp_id automatically to avoid duplicates

 ### Create a function for Employee :